Rheumatoid arthritis: Fatty acids

 There has been a growing interest in the role of long-chain omega-3 polyunsaturated fatty acids to reduce inflammation and alleviate the symptoms of RA.
-Metabolism of omega-3 polyunsaturated fatty acids produces docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which inhibits pro-inflammatory eicosanoids and cytokines (TNF-a, IL-1b and IL-6), decreasing both lymphocyte proliferation and reactive oxygen species.
+Metabolism of omega-3 polyunsaturated fatty acids produces docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which inhibit pro-inflammatory eicosanoids and cytokines (TNF-a, IL-1b, and IL-6), decreasing both lymphocyte proliferation and reactive oxygen species.
 These studies showed evidence for significant clinical improvements on RA in inflammatory status and articular index.
-Gamma-linolenic acid, an omega-6 fatty acid, may reduce pain, tender joint count and stiffness, and is generally safe.
+Gamma-linolenic acid, an omega-6 fatty acid, may reduce pain, tender joint count, and stiffness, and is generally safe.
 For omega-3 polyunsaturated fatty acids (found in fish oil, flax oil and hemp oil), a meta-analysis reported a favorable effect on pain, although confidence in the effect was considered moderate.
 The same review reported less inflammation but no difference in joint function.
 A review examined the effect of marine oil omega-3 fatty acids on pro-inflammatory eicosanoid concentrations; leukotriene4 (LTB4) was lowered in people with rheumatoid arthritis but not in those with non-autoimmune chronic diseases.
-(LTB4) increases vascular permeabiltity and stimulates other inflammatory substances.
-A third meta-analysis looked at fish consumption.
-The result was a weak, non-statistically significant inverse association between fish consumption and RA.
+Fish consumption has no association with RA.
 A fourth review limited inclusion to trials in which people eat ≥2.7 g/day for more than three months.
-Use of pain relief medication was decreased, but improvements in tender or swollen joints, morning stiffness and physical function were not changed.
+The use of pain relief medication was decreased, but improvements in tender or swollen joints, morning stiffness, and physical function were unchanged.
 Collectively, the current evidence is not strong enough to determine that supplementation with omega-3 fatty acids or regular consumption of fish are effective treatments for rheumatoid arthritis.